 Great Lakes Passport

-In summer 2019 FLOW introduced our Great Lakes Passport to help you celebrate and exercise your rights during these record-high water levels on the Great Lakes, and to know your rights and responsibilities in Michigan when walking the beach and enjoying the water.
+During 2020's record-high water levels on the Great Lakes, FLOW has created a Great Lakes Passport to help you know your rights and responsibilities in Michigan when walking the beach and enjoying the water.
 Click below to view the entire 4-page passport, and here’s a downloadable version for saving, printing, and sharing of your Great Lakes Passport.

 FLOW's High Water Blog Coverage